-Ambassador William B. Taylor is vice president, Russia and Europe at the U.S. Institute of Peace.
+Ambassador William B. Taylor is vice president, Europe and Russia at the U.S. Institute of Peace.
 In 2019, he served as chargé d’affaires at the U.S. embassy in Kyiv and as the U.S. ambassador to Ukraine from 2006 to 2009.
 During the Arab Spring, he oversaw U.S. assistance and support to Egypt, Tunisia, Libya and Syria.
-He served as the U.S. government's representative to the Mideast Quartet.
+He served in Jerusalem as the U.S. government's representative to the Mideast Quartet.
 He served in Kabul in 2002 and in Baghdad in 2004.

-Ambassador Taylor is a graduate of West Point and Harvard University's Kennedy School of Government and served as an infantry platoon leader and combat company commander in the U.S. Army in Vietnam and Germany.
+Ambassador Taylor is a graduate of West Point and Harvard’s Kennedy School and served as an infantry platoon leader and combat company commander in the U.S. Army in Vietnam and Germany.